TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ##### Reverse Bias

-If energy is provided to the Anode, the electrons can't flow, as the barrier expands.
+If energy is provided to the Anode (`-`), electrons can't flow, as the barrier expands, instead.

 ```Plain
 (-)--[P]      [N]--(+)